silogen/kaiwo/README.md

   - Distributed DPO (TBA)
 - Multi-node workloads become single-node by adjustting GPU requests (notice also changes to VLLM pipeline parallel)
 - recommendation to use separate cluster for online inference workloads (due to resource contention)
+- Note about typical secrets and environment variables (s3 keys, HF TOKEN, etc)
+- Note about how secrets are managed (ExternalSecrets, etc)